html Advance America PAC — Reform Democracy. Build the Future.

 Excessive

-Federal agencies spend 80% of their IT budget maintaining outdated legacy systems, some running on COBOL code from the 1960s.
-The IRS still uses a tax system from 1962.
-The SSA runs 60-year-old software.
-This leaves almost nothing for modernization.
+Federal agencies spend 80% of IT budgets maintaining 1960s systems.
+The IRS still runs a core tax system from 1962.

 Spent on Legacy